ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 ---

-1. What is a decision tree?
+Q. What is a decision tree?

 <details><summary><b>Answer</b></summary>